Skip to main content

 Florida Land Steward Webinar: Forest Certification and the Florida Tree Farm Program

-A cooperative effort by the UF/IFAS Florida Land Steward and Florida Tree Farm Programs, this presentation provides an introduction to forest certification programs, with a deep dive into Florida's Tree Farm Program with a discussion led by John Nash, a Florida Tree Farmer and current President of the Florida Tree Farm Program.
+A cooperative effort by the UF/IFAS Florida Land Steward and Florida Tree Farm Programs, this presentation provides an introduction to forest certification programs, with a deep dive into Florida's Tree Farm Program with a discussion led by Florida Tree Farmer John Nash.
 Recorded June 27, 2024.

 Recordings, links, and materials for all Florida Land Steward Program